Have a question about the M5 South-West Motorway?

 3. How do I pay a toll notice or late toll?

 If you haven’t organised to pay within 3 days of your first trip you will be issued a notice to pay the toll which will include an administration fee of $10 or $20.
 To pay, follow the instructions on the notice.
 If you are late paying an M5 South-West Motorway only trip and have not yet received a toll notice click here.

-The toll will adjust in line with CPI quarterly on 1 January, 1 March, 1 July and 1 October going forward.
+The toll adjusts in line with CPI quarterly on 1 January, 1 April, 1 July and 1 October going forward.

 Do fees increase as well as the toll price?

 No, fees change independently, on an ad hoc basis.

 The fee motorways charge to match your number plate to a tolling account or send a toll notice for payment is easily avoided.
 Simply travel with a tag correctly installed, and keep your toll account payments up to date.
 Please contact your tag provider for instructions on how to avoid fees based on the type of account you have.
 Also, listen to the beeps and contact your provider if you don't hear a beep, or hear more than one beep.

 How is it fair that heavy vehicles pay more?

 Heavy vehicles occupy two or more car spaces on the motorway.